Even though Abby Slutsky owns a bakery, she enjoys finding a balance between nutritional foods and sweets when making family meals.

 Eggs will produce a shiny, attractive, and chewy crust.
 Although you can brush on beaten egg white or a combination of egg white and yolk alone, adding a liquid to the egg thins it out and makes it easier to apply to the top of the bread.
 If you add a liquid with protein and fat to the egg (such as milk or cream) that will enhance the browning process and create a darker bread.

 Not surprisingly egg whites and water, which are light in color, create a paler crust than a whole egg mixed with water.
 A yolk, alone or with water as a wash, will create a dark crust.
 Towards the end of baking, I like to loosely tent a piece of foil over bread washed with egg yolk.
-(Some bakers do this in the beginning of the baking process, but I prefer to see the color of the bread before I do so, since you will not want to do it for the entire time the bread bakes.)
+(Some bakers do this at the beginning of the baking process, but I prefer to see the color of the bread before I do so since you will not want to do it for the entire time the bread bakes.)

 Glazes With Milk or Cream